 If you are one of the rare crappie anglers who prefers wading small rivers over fishing lakes by boat, I congratulate you on the choice you’ve made.

-One thought on “Wade Small Rivers For Crappies”
+One response to “Wade Small Rivers For Crappies”